hantsy/spring-reactive-sample/docs/data-neo4j.md

 }
 ```

-Create a `RestController` to expose the RESTful APIs.
+Create a `RestController` to expose the simple CRUD RESTful APIs for  the `Post` entity.

 ```java
 @RestController()